Oleh-Dubrovskyi/STM32Projects/STM32F401_DHT11_LCD1602_parallel/Doc/README.md

 # DHT11 sensor and LCD1602 Display connected to STM32F4xx board

-This STM32 Project intended to create an API that would help:
+This STM32 Project is intended to create an API that would help:
 - to connect LCD1602 Display to the STM32F4xx board by means of 4-bit or 8-bit parallel data bus;
 - to connect DHT11 humidity and temperature sensor to the STM32F4xx board;
 - to perfor microsecond and millisecond delays by using ***System Core Clock*** and timer ***TIM2***.